-- 7. Explain the concept of the Action Plan: that, in addition to the energy measures provided through the program, you are asking them to participate in finding actions that they can take to reduce their energy use.
+- 7. Explain the concept of the Action Plan that, in addition to the energy measures provided through the program, you are asking them to participate in finding actions that they can take to reduce their energy use.
 Invite the household member to participate in the walk-through. - 8.
 Provide a clipboard, blank paper and a pen, and invite them to write down ideas.
-The clipboard provides the household member with a tool for writing down possible actions without committing to them.
-It also helps them to feel competent and involved.
+The clipboard provides the household member with a tool for writing down potential actions without committing to them.
+It also helps them to feel like that are part of the process and solution.
 As you tour the home, invite them to note actions in each area that may be good choices for them.